YannCebron/IntelliPikchr/README.md

 Support [Pikchr](https://pikchr.org/) language in IntelliJ-based IDEs.

 _Pikchr (pronounced "picture") is a PIC-like markup language for diagrams in technical documentation._

+## Features

+- Split editor with preview pane for `.pikchr` files, using [kroki.io](https://kroki.io) for rendering
+- Adapt preview colors to IDE dark UI mode

 ## Installation